rippedpiracy/site/docs/PC Software/software.md

 **[m0nkrus](https://w14.monkrus.ws/)**

 Software cracked by the one and only m0nkrus, the most reliable Adobe Cracker for many years.
+You can mostly find Adobe Products and Autodesk Software.

 # DDLs